We’re reader-supported and may be paid when you visit links to partner sites. We don’t compare all products in the market, but we’re working on it!

-Qantas Insurance Life Protect offers Life, Income Protection, TPD and Trauma insurance.
+Qantas Life Insurance offers Life, Income Protection, TPD and Trauma insurance.
 Piloted by Qantas, backed by TAL Life Limited, one of Australia's largest life insurance specialists TAL Life Limited (which is also part of the Dai-ichi Life Group, one of the world's largest life insurance groups).

 What types of Income Protection products does Qantas Insurance offer?